danielsaidi/SystemNotification/README.md

     <img src="Resources/Demo.gif" width=350 />
 </p>

-This system notification can be styled and customized to great extent.
+These notifications can be styled and customized to great extent.
 You can also use completely custom views.